hubidu/bifrost-io/BACKLOG.md

 - seeInField: should highlight field (even when command failed)
 - Highlight element by text (e. g. in I.click('button text'))
 - Better error message: I.click(text, context): Should show me clickable elements with similar text
-- Try: run parallel with puppeteer
-- Should not generate multiple runids when running in parallel

 # Doing

+- DONE Should not generate multiple runids when running in parallel
-- BUG Data Driven Tests: Tag extraction also detects email address in data driven test as tag
+- DONE BUG Data Driven Tests: Tag extraction also detects email address in data driven test as tag -> Cut out data driven part first, then extract tags

 ## Done
 - DONE Bug: xpaths selectors are not highlighted